 - Try chocolate protein powder instead of vanilla for more chocolatey goodness.

 - Mix in shredded coconut for amazing texture and flavor.

 These are a few common questions I get about my keto protein chocolate chip cookies.
 If you don't see your question answered, please leave it for me in the comments down below.

 Traditional chocolate chips are filled with added sugar and are far from keto-approved.
-Thankfully, there are several sugar-free varieties on the market that you can purchase and enjoy.
+Thankfully, there are several sugar-free varieties like Good Chocolate on the market that you can purchase and enjoy.
 Or, you could make your own.